Nastoc4ka/user-management/README.md

 # toHabit

-This app is for creating and marking habits to make it your daily routine.
+This app is for creating and marking profiles to make it your daily routine.
- - create habits by categories
+ - create profiles by categories
  - create new category
- - mark habits done
+ - mark profiles done
- - change habit or delete it
+ - change profile or delete it
  - watch your progress on current week
  - watch TOP done and TOP by days in row